Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Introduction

 Several inhibitors that affect $-1$ PRF in coronaviruses via interaction with the pseudoknot have been identified, demonstrating the feasibility of RNA-targeted antiviral modulation~\cite{park2011identification}.
-MTDB, a small-molecule inhibitor, retains activity against virus replication due to conservation of the pseudoknot structure across SARS-CoV-1 and SARS-CoV-2~\cite {kelly2020structural,neupane2020anti,munshi2022identifying}.
+MTDB, a small-molecule inhibitor, retains activity against virus replication for both SARS-CoV-1 and SARS-CoV-2~\cite {kelly2020structural,neupane2020anti,munshi2022identifying}.
 Merafloxacin, a fluoroquinolone antibacterial, remains an effective $-1$ PRF inhibitor against naturally occurring SARS-CoV-2 mutants~\cite{sun2021restriction}.
 Nafamostat, a serine protease inhibitor, demonstrates broad-spectrum activity against multiple coronavirus-derived frameshift signals, with effects comparable to those of merafloxacin~\cite{zafferani2022rt,munshi2022identifying}.
 Geneticin, an aminoglycoside antibiotic, exhibits antiviral activity against multiple SARS-CoV-2 variants~\cite{Varricchio2022GeneticinSS}.
-Aminoquinazoline derivatives also act as inhibitors of $-1$ PRF through interaction with the SARS-CoV-2 pseudoknot structure.
+Similarly, aminoquinazoline derivatives act as inhibitors of $-1$ PRF by interacting with the SARS-CoV-2 pseudoknot structure.
 Additional compounds with similar pseudoknot-targeting mechanisms have also been identified~\cite{chen2020drug,ahn2021novel,mathez2024novel}.

 Despite this progress, the dynamical basis of ligand recognition by the SARS-CoV-2 pseudoknot remains incompletely understood.
 Prior computational results have shown that ligand binding can strongly depend on RNA topology.
-For example, $5'$-end threading can create clefts that are absent in simpler folds~\cite{kelly2020structural}, and some ligands remain bound to the pseudoknot on the nanosecond timescale~\cite{mathez2024novel}.
-Nevertheless, the mechanism remains unresolved: it is still unclear whether a ligand stabilizes a unique binding mode, migrates among multiple transient interaction sites, or actively reshapes the RNA conformational ensemble.
-Given that RNA binding pockets are often shallow, dynamic, and topology-dependent, a detailed description of ligand recognition therefore requires analysis of how the RNA free-energy landscape (FEL) changes upon ligand association~\cite{valsson2016enhancing,bussi2020using,sega2026molecular}.
+For example, $5'$-end threading can create clefts that are absent in unthreaded conformation~\cite{kelly2020structural}, and some ligands remain bound to the pseudoknot on the nanosecond timescale~\cite{mathez2024novel}.
+Nevertheless, the mechanism remains unresolved: it is still unclear whether a ligand stabilizes a unique binding mode, migrates among multiple transient interaction sites, or actively reshapes the RNA conformation.

+Unlike protein binding pockets~\cite{rydzewski2017ligand,bernetti2019kinetics}, RNA binding sites are unstructured, shallow, transient, and topology-dependent~\cite{warner2018principles,veenbaas2025ligand}.
+Therefore, detailed descriptions of ligand recognition require quantifying equilibrium thermodynamic properties, such as free-energy landscapes (FELs), and assessing how these landscapes are altered by inhibition~\cite{valsson2016enhancing,bussi2020using,sega2026molecular}.